 J.M.
-McDermott, author of When We Were Executioners and The Fathomless Abyss, on what gets and keeps him writing.
+McDermott is the author of the books When We Were Executioners and The Fathomless Abyss.

 Q: What is your method for overcoming writer’s block?